madarche/oidc-rp-native-example/README.md

 First, write the `config.tom` config file.

-Optionally set the `resources.url` propriety with the URL of the OAuth2 Resource Server route.
+Optionally set the `resources.url` property with the URL of the OAuth2 Resource Server route.

 ```shellsession
 cp config.toml.example config.toml